diversen/blood-pressure-log/README.md

 You can look at the other `config/` files, but you don't need to change these in order to run the system local now:

-Load the sql files found in `migration` into a database.
+Load the SQL files found in `migration` into a database.

     ./cli.sh migrate --up